PaWiacek/Leak-Detection-Thermography-ML/README.md

 This project focuses on gas safety classification using thermal camera-derived data and convolutional neural networks (CNN).
 Leak and no-leak classes were distinguished based on experimental measurements, and the influence of reflective tube surface and thermal noise in the backround was assessed.

 ## Objective
+Although several gas leak detection technologies are already available, including optical gas imaging (OGI) cameras, catalytic combustible gas sensors (CGS), ultrasonic sensors, and fiber-optic sensors, they often face limitations in terms of detection speed, accuracy, or robustness to environmental conditions.
+Therefore, there is still a need to develop fast and reliable detection methods.

 This work develops a methodology for detecting gas leaks from thermal images using artificial neural networks.
 It identifies a suitable network architecture and evaluates the impact of thermal noise on classification performance.

 ## Methodology